 - Applications: These are no exam life insurance policies, and the applications are usually very simple.
 Some plans only require the answers to a few health questions or even ask no health questions at all.

 - Face values: The death benefits of these plans usually range from about $5,000 to $35,000.
-Larger whole life policies may be available for senior citizens, but the insurer will probably need more answers to medical questions and maybe even a life insurance exam.
+Larger whole life insurance policies may be available for senior citizens, but the insurer will probably need more answers to medical questions and maybe even a life insurance exam.

 - Underwriting: With senior life, minor health issues will not keep applicants from getting accepted.
 Guaranteed acceptance policies will not consider medical issues at all.

-Why answer health questions on life insurance applications?
 It is better to qualify for senior whole life insurance by answering health questions.
 Rates will be lower and the proceeds will be immediate.
 When insurers don’t ask health questions, they will impose a waiting period of two or three years before fill face value will be paid.

 If the insured person dies before this waiting period ends, the policy may either refund premiums or pay some percentage of the face value.
 Policy owners won’t lose any money, but it is more valuable to have a policy with immediately payable proceeds.